computationalgeography/lue/document/luepy/case_study/constant.rst

 The next sections describe how a single constant can be captured by the LUE data model.
-The result is capable of capturing multiple constants for multiple items.
+The result is capable of capturing multiple constants for multiple objects.

 time domain
 -----------
-A constant's location in space, and its value do not change over time, so the time domain is marked as omnipresent.
+A constant's location in space, and its value do not change over time, so the time domain is not configured.

 space domain
 ------------
-A constant's value does not change over space, so the space domain is marked as omnipresent.
+A constant's value does not change over space, so the space domain is not configured.

 property
 --------
-The property holding a constant's value contains a single value per item.
+The property holding a constant's value contains a single 0D value per object.

 Example code